 Their second release, The Joker, dropped on May 1, 2015.
 It was recorded in Studio Möllan in the heart of Malmö, with the engineer Emil Isaksson and his assistant, Rasmus the dog.
 The Joker, also released on Take Me Home Productions, is inspired by a game of cards; winning and losing, love and hate, friends and enemies.
 It’s about putting on a poker face, and not always following the rules.
 The music took a more serious path, but without losing the characteristic tongue in cheek.
 March 8th 2017, the single Try a Little Bit Harder was released.

 After a few years of playing shows, participating in a songwriting project at Hinseberg Prison, and graduating school the band entered a long-distance-relationship when Anna moved across the Atlantic and back, and Hannah moved to Gothenburg.
-A pandemic and three kids (soon to be four!)
-The Bandettes finally got back to the stage in March 2022.
+A pandemic and four kids later The Bandettes finally got back to the stage in March 2022.
 They celebrated their 10-year-anniversary with a show where they drew a full house at Victoriateatern in Malmö.

 “I liked their country and folk-tinged debut album but live they grow into something much more.
 They have a good energy and fine interplay between them, both musically and stage-wise. … Combined with the band’s obvious joy in playing, it’s enough to floor me.”
 (Ralph Bretzer, Skånskan)

-During 2022 10 new songs were recorded, this time with guitar player Anna as engineer and producer.
-The result - their third release - will reach your ears March 31 2023.
-This album is about life, death - and everything in between.
+During 2022, 10 new songs were recorded, this time with guitar player Anna as engineer and producer.
+The result “As the universe is expanding…” - their third release - will reach your ears May 26th 2023.
+This album is about life, death and everything in between.
 About the power of a long-lasting friendship that blossoms into a family, and the roots they’ve grown.
 The family where you don’t have to be a high achiever, from where you get the courage to laugh at monsters.
-Songs about fact that we actually don’t know what happens when we die, intertwined stories about miscarriage, and that feeling when you realize that you like your friends cat more than the friend itself.
+Songs about the fact that we actually don’t know what happens when we die, intertwined stories about miscarriage, and that feeling when you realize that you like your friend’s cat more than the friend itself.

 A single snowflake is harmless - but together we can form an avalanche.